oliver-graf/OnlineBootcamp/Nutanix_Workshop_Bootcamp/Nutanix_Workshop_Bootcamp.rst

    -  Etc.

-[ALL] Execute a check of the infrastructure with NCC Check
+Execute a check of the infrastructure with NCC Check
 ==========================================================

 -  Go to the section “Health”